 God was slowly but surely leading me along my path to BYU-Pathway.

 Learning about a new program made me change my direction

-After a few years, my wife and I again felt that this isn’t where our path would end.
+After a few years, my wife and I again felt that this wasn’t where our path would end.
 I began another job search, this time looking at jobs in Wyoming.
-I found a few leads, but they eventually led to nowhere.
+I found a few leads, but they led nowhere.

 I wondered for a long time why this happened.
 If I was a good candidate for the position, then why was I overlooked?
 Where did I belong?
 Should I ignore those feelings and be content with my current job?

 While looking on the BYU-Idaho website for job openings, I noticed a curriculum coordinator position at BYU-Pathway was available.
 I remembered something Bryan Pope had posted about his job some years earlier and decided to contact him.
 I reached out to him and asked if I would be qualified for the position.
 He encouraged me to apply.

 Personal revelation led me in the right direction